 Contact: (650) 325-3663.

-History: While the Food Closet is now open 5 days per week, it is housed at All Saints’ primarily because of the dedication and vision of the late Patsy McAfee, a long-time All Saints’ parishioner, who saw a need, and gathered others to help make it a reality.
+The Food Closet is housed at All Saints’ primarily because of the dedication and vision of the late Patsy McAfee, a long-time All Saints’ parishioner, who saw a need, and gathered others to help make it a reality.
 Before the new Parish Hall was built in the 1990’s, the Food Closet operated out of our Parish Office; it now is a tenant with its own dedicated space designed as a permanent part of the Parish Hall.
 All Saints’ parishioners, along with many other community members, serve as regular volunteers at the Food Closet; others respond to weekly email alerts about the most needed food supplies so that they can bring them to be added to the offerings brought to the altar on Sunday morning.

 Regular staples on the donation list:

 - SOUPS – hearty soups, like Progresso soups with meat, are needed; a good choice of soups would be helpful; any soup especially other than tomato or broth soups welcome!
 Others: pork ‘n beans, chili, canned yams or sweet potatoes, cranberry in cans, gravy in cans, canned green peas, beets in cans.

 - CANNED MEATS — corned beef, spam, vienna sausages, roast beef; Spaghetti-os, ravioli, beef tamales, chicken (any canned “meat” other than tuna would be great!)

 - BEVERAGES: Instant coffee, hot chocolate in packets, apple cider, bottled water, Capri Sun drink pouches, but no tea bags for now.

 - NON-FOOD ITEMS: travel size shampoo and mouthwash; soap, disposal razors; plastic spoons (not forks or knives please); ziplock bags, toilet tissue, paper towels, cotton socks